mr-moritz/ECE49022-SeniorDesign/README.md

 - Chris Stephen

 ## GUI
-The GUI for this project will be utilized via a Rasperry Pi 7" touchscreen.
+The user will interact with the GUI for this project using a Raspberry Pi 7" touchscreen.
+The GUI was built using PySimpleGUI to create all button, menus, submenus, and layouts.
+A goal for this GUI is for it to be very simple to use, therefore for every action the user must never go past more than 3 submenus.
+The Python script to generate this GUI can be found at `Cary_Microcomputer/User_Interface.py`